Tre5et/dynview/commands.md

 - `all` clears all lock, that don't have a condition for automatic unlocking
 - `view` clears all View Distance locks, that don't have a condition for automatic unlocking
 - `simulation` clears all Simulation Distance locks, that don't have a condition for automatic unlocking
+- `chunk-tick` clears all Chunk-Ticking Distance locks, that don't have a condition for automatic unlocking

 - `[unlock] clear` also clears the locks, that have a condition for automatic unlocking